 The report also revealed that 46% of companies are having difficulty consistently adhering to the Agile process.
 This prevents them from leveraging Agile to the fullest extent, and reaping the key benefits like iterating more quickly in response to customer feedback.

 At the heart of Agile in practice are team meetings called Agile ceremonies.
-In this post, we'll go through the Agile ceremonies list to learn how you can best leverage each one to make your Agile teams operate more effectively and efficiently.
+In this post, we'll discuss what agile ceremonies are and go through the Agile ceremonies list to learn how you can best leverage each one to make your dev teams operate more effectively and efficiently.

 Table of Contents

 - Sprint Review

 Agile ceremonies are meetings held at key instances during a sprint.
 These aren't just meetings for the sake of meetings though.
 And they shouldn't dominate dev calendars.